bujosa/taurus/README.md

           Indicate the locate to use The default value is en [default: en] -h, --help
           Print help (see more with '--help')

+Category command to get the list of the categories and the market data for each category

+Usage: taurus.exe category [OPTIONS]

+Options:
+  -l, --list <LIST>                Return the list of the categories [default: 0] -m, --market-data <MARKET_DATA>  Return the list of category with the market data ordered by market cap desc by default [default: market_cap_desc] [possible values: market_cap_desc, market_cap_asc, name_desc, name_asc, market_cap_change_24h_desc, market_cap_change_24h_asc]
+  -h, --help                       Print help
 ```

 ## Installation